realitytracing/Reality-Tracing-WIP/human-foundations/habituation.md

 ---
 title: Habituation
 ---

+# Habituation

 ## Habituation as Cost Reduction Under Constraint

 Habituation is the process by which repeated patterns of attention, action, and response **reduce cost** and increase efficiency over time.

-Cost here is not limited to metabolic energy alone.
+Cost is multi-dimensional.
 It includes:

+- Metabolic energy
 - Cognitive capacity
-- Emotional capacity
+- Emotional bandwidth
-- Attentional bandwidth
+- Attentional load
-- Sensory and regulatory load
+- Sensory and regulatory strain

 In systems where bounded capacities must continuously flow, habituation functions as a **cost-reduction mechanism** that allows salient paths to remain viable without constant strain.

 Through habituation:

 - Frequently activated pathways become easier to access
 - Successful cycles stabilize
-- Cognitive, emotional, and regulatory load decreases
+- Cognitive and emotional load decreases
 - Variance narrows

 Habituation does not create salience.
-It **stabilizes** it.
+It **stabilizes** already-salient paths by lowering traversal cost.

 ---

-## Scope of Habituation
+## Structural Scope of Habituation

-Habituation applies not only to behaviors and actions, but to **internal pathways themselves**.
+Habituation applies not only to external behaviors, but to **internal pathways**.

-Intuition, reasoning, imagination, emotion, memory, and sensory processing can all become weighted through repeated use.
+Intuition, reasoning, imagination, emotion, memory, and sensory processing can all become weighted through repeated activation.

 Over time, this weighting shapes:

 - What feels natural
 - What feels effortful
 - What feels costly to reconsider
-- What feels “default” under pressure
+- What becomes “default” under pressure

-Habituation is therefore not merely behavioral.
-It is **structural**.
+Habituation is therefore structural, not merely behavioral.

 A system can habituate into:

 - Physical routines
-- Emotional responses
+- Emotional reactions
 - Cognitive styles
-- Modes of thinking or abstraction
+- Modes of abstraction
+- Identity-linked interpretations

 Thinking itself can become a dominant habituated path.